UNT-CAS/Update-VSCode/README.md

 This is the full path (directory and name) of the log file.
 Additionally, the `setup.exe` will use this to generate its log file's full path by appending `-Setup` before the extension; such as: `"${env:SystemRoot}\Logs\Update-VSCode.ps1-Setup.log"`.

+Only the latest iteration of the log file is kept.
+In other words: the logging will not append to the previous run of this script.
+This keeps the log file from getting bloated.
+I tend to believe that only the latest iteration is ever really needed anyway.

 ## SetupMergeTasks

 - Type: `[string]`